 While carefully choosing a feeder can help prevent moisture from becoming a problem, no bird feeder is completely guaranteed to keep birdseed dry, particularly in areas with abundant rain and humidity.
 To protect seed even further, consider:

-- Adjust Feeding: Opt for smaller feeders that can be refilled more frequently, and the feeders may be empty when it rains and so there is no seed available to get damp.
+Opt for smaller feeders that can be refilled more frequently; these feeders are easier to empty when it rains so there is no seed to dampen.
 After the rain, wait to refill the feeders for an hour or two to allow them to dry, and the seed will stay fresh longer.

-- Dry Feeders: Allow feeders to adequately dry after they have been soaked, and avoid immediately adding seed to a wet feeder.
+Allow feeders to adequately dry after they have been soaked and avoid immediately adding seed to a wet feeder.
 If possible, wipe down the feeder with a clean cloth and be sure feeding ports are dry before refilling.
 This will also help keep the feeder clean for longer periods.

-- Seed Storage: Store birdseed properly in a dry location, preferably in an airtight container.
-This will not only prevent moisture from damaging the seed, but will also keep out mice, moths, insects and other undesirable pests.
+Store birdseed properly in a dry location, preferably in an airtight container.
+This will not only prevent moisture from damaging the seed but will also keep out mice, moths, insects and other undesirable pests.

 It is best to use several techniques to help keep birdseed dry; but with care, no backyard birder needs to contend with moldy, sticky, smelly seed or disgruntled birds that don't appreciate a damp meal.
 Dry birdseed is healthier and more attractive to birds and will keep a feeding station more attractive for birders as well.